uDALES/u-dales/docs/udales-example-simulations.md

 canyonwidth  = 16
 ```

-The corresponding number of blocks (including blocks on the floor) and block facets are:
+The corresponding number of blocks (including blocks on the floor) and block facets are (these are updated automatically by the preprocessing routine):

 ```fortran
 &WALLS